Andrew J. Fabiano, MD, MBA, FAANS

 Biography

 Dr. Fabiano is the Director of the Spinal Oncology Center at Roswell Park and has special expertise in spinal tumor removal and complex spinal reconstruction.
 He utilizes intraoperative neuroimaging and spinal neuronavigation to enhance patient safety and surgical outcomes.
-He has lectured extensively on the surgical management of spinal tumors and was selected for the North American Spine Society’s Robotics & Navigation Committee.
+He has lectured extensively on the surgical management of spinal tumors and was selected for the North American Spine Society’s Spinal Oncology and Robotics & Navigation Leadership Committees.

 Dr. Fabiano is a native of Buffalo, NY.
-He graduated from the University of Illinois at Chicago in five semesters with Highest Departmental Distinction and from SUNY at Buffalo School of Medicine and Biomedical Sciences with Thesis Honors.
+He was inspired to enter the field of Neurosurgery by a relative with a neurologic disorder and a desire to help patients with similar conditions.
+First accepted into medical school at age 17, he graduated from the University of Illinois at Chicago in five semesters with Highest Departmental Distinction and from SUNY at Buffalo School of Medicine and Biomedical Sciences with Thesis Honors.
 He completed a neurosurgical training program with the SUNY at Buffalo Department of Neurosurgery.
 During his training, he was awarded an Alpha Omega Alpha Research Fellowship and a Thomas F. Frawley Research Award.
 Dr. Fabiano completed an MBA in Healthcare Leadership at Creighton University Heider College of Business.
-Dr. Fabiano has previously served as an Unaffiliated Neurotrauma Consultant for the National Football League
+Dr. Fabiano has previously served as an Unaffiliated Neurotrauma Consultant for the National Football League.

 In his own words, Dr. Fabiano says, "I feel fortunate to be able to use my abilities to help other people.
 The treatments I recommend and provide to my patients are the treatments I would want for my family members.
+I focus intensely on each patient I meet to provide them with the best care.
 I'm proud to be from Buffalo and to contribute to my home community."

 Positions